The evolution of human childbirth

 Locomotion, posture and obstetrics

 Primates are a particularly diverse group of mammals, with very large differences in locomotion, diet and body size.
 As part of the same wide-ranging project, we are investigating how variation in locomotion, habitual posture, adult and baby size and sexual dimorphism have affected the shape and size of the birth canal across primates.
-By taking a wide comparative approach, we will test alternative hypotheses for why humans (and some other primate species) have evolved a tight birth canal.
+By taking a wide comparative approach, we are testing alternative hypotheses for why humans (and some other primate species) have evolved a tight birth canal.

 3D models of a chimpanzee (left) and a human (right) pelvis reconstructed from CT-scan images.
 Landmarks for shape analyses have been added to the chimpanzee pelvis.